Portland Hearts of Pine: Inaugural season

+Nathan Messer was one of three players to make 39 appearances for the Hearts' inaugural season; Ollie Wright and Sean Vinberg were the others.
+Messer was one of two players named to the USL League One first team of the season in the Hearts' inaugural season, along with Masashi Wada.

-The club played its first ever competitive match, a 4–0 victory over CD Faialense of the Bay State Soccer League in the U.S. Open Cup, on March 20, 2025.
-The club's first ever goal was scored in the 18th minute by Walter Varela.
+The club played its first competitive match, a 4–0 victory over CD Faialense of the Bay State Soccer League in the U.S. Open Cup, on March 20, 2025.
+The club's first goal was scored in the 18th minute by Walter Varela.
 The match was played at Lewiston High School's Don Roux Field due to ongoing renovations at Fitzpatrick Stadium.
 A second U.S. Open Cup match was played at Lewiston High School against USL Championship team Hartford Athletic on April 2.
 After ending regulation time scoreless, the Hearts were reduced to ten men after an Azaad Liadi red card in the 96th minute, and went down 1–0 to a 107th minute Hartford goal through Jordan Scarlett.
 In the 117th minute, Jake Keegan equalized for the Hearts, sending the match to a penalty shoot-out.
 The Hearts converted all four penalties while Hartford missed two, sending the Hearts through to the third round of the Open Cup in an upset.
 They were eliminated in the following round after a 2–1 defeat to Rhode Island FC, again held at Lewiston High School.

 The team's first league match was a 0–0 draw on the road against fellow expansion team FC Naples on March 29, 2025.
 Over 200 Hearts of Pine fans travelled to Naples for the match.
 After another 0–0 draw at Spokane Velocity, the club's first goal in league play was scored by captain Patrick Langlois in the club's third league match, a 2–1 defeat to Tormenta FC in Statesboro, Georgia.